Forex Education

 In this method, you focus more on percentage instead of dollar value.
 If you increase your trading capital, your risk-taking appetite would automatically increase.
 And in case you decide to reduce your capital, it would adjust automatically.
 Thus, it’s also an anti-martingale strategy.

-Volatility-based position size represents the position sizing method where position size is calculated based on volatility measures such as Average True Range.
+ATR position sizing or Volatility-based position size represents the position sizing method where position size is calculated based on volatility measures such as the Average True Range.

 Position size =f (ATR)